What happens to mortgage rates in a recession?

 Key takeaways

-- Lower Interest Rates: Mortgage rates typically fall during a recession as the Bank of England lowers the base rate to stimulate spending.
+- Lower interest rates: Mortgage rates typically fall during a recession as the Bank of England lowers the base rate to stimulate spending, although this isn’t guaranteed.

 - Stricter lending: Even if rates are lower, banks often tighten their lending criteria, making it harder to be approved for a loan.